2017 Denver Broncos season: Week 17: vs. Kansas City Chiefs

+Running back C. J. Anderson reached the 1,000-yard rushing plateau for the first time in his career, as well as becoming the first Broncos' running back since Knowshon Moreno in 2013 to do so.
+Wide receiver Demaryius Thomas fell 51 yards short of reaching 1,000 receiving yards for a sixth consecutive season.
+The Broncos lost their fifth consecutive game against the Chiefs – the team's longest losing skid against the Chiefs since a six-game streak from 1970 to 1973.

 Quarterback carousel

 Trevor Siemian was named the starting quarterback on August 21, two days after the Broncos' second preseason game vs. the San Francisco 49ers.
 It was the second consecutive season that Siemian beat out Paxton Lynch, the team's 2016 first-round draft selection, for the starting quarterback position.
 However, after a four-touchdown performance against the Dallas Cowboys in Week 2, Siemian struggled with turnovers and inconsistent play, and was benched in favor of Brock Osweiler, who was re-signed by the Broncos just before the start of the season, and designated as Siemian's backup.
 Osweiler was named the starter on November 1, four days before the team's Week 9 game at the Philadelphia Eagles.
 However, Osweiler suffered through the same struggles as Siemian.
 Lynch, who had been inactive for the first ten games of the season due to an injury to his throwing shoulder during the preseason, was named the starter on November 22, four days prior to team's Week 12 game at the Oakland Raiders.
 This change occurred immediately after Bill Musgrave was named offensive coordinator, following the firing of Mike McCoy.
 After Lynch suffered an ankle injury during the Week 12 loss to the Raiders that sidelined him for three weeks, Siemian started the next three games (Weeks 13–15), but suffered a partial dislocation of his non-throwing shoulder during the team's Week 15 win over the Indianapolis Colts that ended his season.
 Lynch started the regular season finale against the Kansas City Chiefs.